zmbhou/SALTMM/README.md

 ## 2. Testing:

-Step 1: download the compressed model from [Google Driver model](https://drive.google.com/file/d/1F_HcZKZmVPOXwEzGTZkmUV9GzCM4m5OW/view) and put it in the folder "./model" and unzip it.
-We have release the models corresponding to steps P5 presented in TABLE VI in the sumbitted manuscript. mIoU of 58.4 can be achieved for the single model.
+Step 1: download the compressed model from [Google Driver model](https://drive.google.com/file/d/1F_HcZKZmVPOXwEzGTZkmUV9GzCM4m5OW/view).
+Put it in the folder "./model" and unzip it.
+We have release the model corresponding to steps P5 presented in TABLE VI in the sumbitted manuscript. mIoU of 58.4 can be achieved for the single model.

 Step 2: Run SAL_Net_VGG16_mstest.py for SAL-Net-VGG16 evaluation, the predictions with multiscale fusion will be saved in SAVE_DIR = './result/'.
 Mean IoU of 59.0 can be achieved on PASCAL VOC 2012 validation dataset.